 Identifying Social Trends via Hashtags:

 By using hashtags to identify key trends on Google, you can discover social engagement trends which can later be incorporated into posts on Google+ and other social networks.
 This means that SEOs can get their social content to the top of the pile by promoting posts successfully across Google+.
 The important thing to remember about hashtags, though, is their short lifespan.
 You have to move quickly if you want to use this kind of marketing technique.

 Hashtags, then, have a number of uses across social media.
-They’re a form of communication which is still evolving and online marketeers need to learn how to use them effectively.
+They’re a form of communication that is still evolving and online marketers need to learn how to use them effectively.
 No doubt things will change in their usage over the next couple of years, but now is the best time to start using them and driving traffic towards your brand.

 Here are two ways you can get started with Similarweb today!